kubernetes/kubernetes/README.md

 ----

 Kubernetes, also known as K8s, is an open source system for managing [containerized applications] across multiple hosts.
-It provides basic mechanisms for deployment, maintenance, and scaling of applications.
+It provides basic mechanisms for deployment, maintenance,and scaling of applications.
+It groups the containers that make up an application into logical units for easy management and discovery.
+Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.

 Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called [Borg],